-Desert riparian habitat once occurred along all the major rivers and streams in Clark County.
-The primary native species in this ecosystem are Fremont cottonwood (Populus fremontil), velvet ash (Fraxinus velutina), and Goodding's willow (Salix gooddingil).
+Desert riparian habitat once occurred on the Colorado River and its tributaries (Virgin, Muddy, and Pahranagat) (Wildlife Action Plan Team.
+2012).
+The primary native species in this ecosystem are Fremont cottonwood (Populus fremontii), velvet ash (Fraxinus velutina), and Goodding's willow (Salix gooddingii).
 These deciduous tree species are important as nesting habitat for bird species and provide shade and mitigate water temperatures for native stream and river species.
 This habitat has been significantly reduced in extent (by development, agriculture, fire, and the lowering of the local and regional aquifers) and quality (non-native invasive plant species, including tamarisk [Tamarisk spp.]).
-The loss of the desert riparian habitat has impacted the status of many bird and fish species.
+The loss of the desert riparian habitat has impacted many bird and fish species.